HelifeWeb/mattisdalleau.com-admin/README.md

 ##### If you have multiple managers (Optional)

-This assumes that you configured the deployment or moved the `docker-data` folder to a shared NFS folder.
+This assumes that you configured the deployment or moved the `docker-data` folder to a shareable data `NFS, GlusterFS...`...
 This also assumes that you have configured a fallback for the reverse proxy

 ```bash